 The 57th Wing, as the most diverse wing in the Air Force, provides advanced, realistic, and multi-domain training focused on ensuring dominance through air, space, and cyberspace.
-The 57th Wing builds innovative leaders in tactics, training and high-end warfighting to ensure world-wide combat air forces are prepared for tomorrow's victories, while overseeing dynamic and challenging flight operations at Nellis Air Force Base, Nevada.
-The 57th Wing is comprised of the United States Air Force Weapons School, 57th Maintenance Group, 57th Operations Group, 57th Adversary Tactics Group, USAF Aerial Demonstration Squadron (Thunderbirds), and the USAF Advanced Maintenance and Munitions Operations School (AMMOS).
+The 57th Wing builds innovative leaders in tactics, training and high-end warfighting to ensure worldwide combat air forces are prepared for tomorrow's victories, while overseeing dynamic and challenging flight operations at Nellis Air Force Base, Nevada.
+The 57th Wing is comprised of the United States Air Force Weapons School, 57th Maintenance Group, 57th Operations Group, USAF Aerial Demonstration Squadron (Thunderbirds), and the USAF Advanced Maintenance and Munitions Operations School (AMMOS).

 United States Air Force Weapons School

-Comprised of 21 squadrons, the USAF Weapons School teaches graduate-level instructor courses that provide the world's most advanced training in weapons and tactics employment to officers of the combat air forces and mobility air forces.
-Every six months, the school produces approximately 80 graduates who are expert instructors on weapons, weapons systems, as well as air, space and cyberspace integration.
-The school also produces the Weapons Review magazine, the CAF's premier professional tactics publication.
+Comprised of 21 squadrons, the USAF Weapons School teaches graduate-level instructor courses that provide the world's most advanced training in weapons and tactics employment to the Combat Air Forces, Mobility Air Forces and Space Forces.
+Every six months, the school produces approximately 130 graduates who are expert instructors on weapons, weapons systems, as well as air, space and cyberspace integration.

 Students are fully qualified instructors, chosen by a central selection board, and among the top of their peers.
-During the course, they receive an average of 400 hours of graduate-level academics and participate in demanding combat training missions.
-The culmination of the course is the Advanced Integration phase, a two-week staged battle over the Nevada Test and Training Range, where students demonstrate their ability to manage a battle and effectively integrate multiple weapons systems.
+During the course, they receive an average of 400 hours of graduate-level academics and participate in demanding combat training missions in their respective weapons systems.
+The culmination of the course is the Advanced Integration phase, a three-week staged battle over the Nevada Test and Training Range, where students demonstrate their ability to effectively employ and integrate multiple weapons systems to defeat complex peer-level adversaries.
 Upon graduation, the new weapons officers return to the field to serve as unit weapons and tactics officers, providing advanced instruction and battlefield guidance to their commanders, operations officers, and personnel.

 57th Operations Group educates, exercises, and advocates the integration of airpower into the joint fight and supports the preparation of the combat air forces' (CAF) maintainers and aircrews.
-To execute its mission, the 57 OG oversees operations of six squadrons and two detachments located at Nellis AFB and four geographically separated locations.
+To execute its mission, the 57 OG oversees the operations of ten squadrons, eight located at Nellis AFB, and two geographically separated squadrons (three detachments), for a total of five geographically separated locations.

-6th Combat Training Squadron, in conjunction with its detachment at Fort Sill, Ok., provides Air-Ground Warriors education and training in doctrine, concepts, tactics, techniques and procedures by which air and ground forces plan, request, coordinate, and control joint firepower on the battlefield.
+6th Combat Training Squadron, in conjunction with its detachment at Fort Sill, Ok. and Camp Bullis, TX, provides Air-Ground Warriors education and training in doctrine, concepts, tactics, techniques and procedures by which air and ground forces plan, request, coordinate, and control joint firepower on the battlefield.

 57th Operations Support Squadron manages Nellis' diverse airfield, airspace, and flight scheduling operations to enable units to conduct advanced operational, test and training missions.
 It is also responsible for scheduling, training, weapons, tactics and planning staff functions.